 Make sure you bring your photo ID, insurance card, medical history and a list of medications.
 These documents can help ensure you’re seen in a timely manner and have proper care.

-“Additionally, Sharp Memorial recently added nine more beds to the Emergency Department, and we have plans to expand further,” says Montgomery.
+“Additionally, Sharp Memorial recently added nine more beds to the Emergency Department, and we have plans to expand further,” says Austin.
 “We are always thinking of new ways to minimize wait times and accommodate the continual increase of patient volume."